preset-io/promptimize/README.md

 - **Prompt:** A Prompt instance is a certain test case, a single prompt with an associated set of evaluation functions to rate its success.
-- **Eval:** An evaluation function that reads the response and returns a success rate between `0` and `1`.
+- **Evaluation:** An evaluation function that reads the response and returns a success rate between `0` and `1`.
 - **Suite:** A Suite is a collection of Prompt; it's able to run things, accumulate results, and print reports about its collection of use cases.